-The Eudract Result system requires the data to be summarised by counting the numbers of patients and events per term broken down by treatment group, and further sub-classified by seriousness, relatedness, fatality.
+The EudraCTt database safety data Result requires the data to be summarised by counting the numbers of patients exposed and adverse events per term broken down by treatment group, and further sub-classified by seriousness, relatedness, fatality.
 Some further patients counts statistics are required on a treatment group level.

 These statistics are normally calculated as part of standard clinical trial reports.
 Statisticians from different CTUs will most likely have scripts or libraries that produce these routinely, and will need to be tailored individually to fit the structure and variable names used within each trial.
-Hence we will produce example scripts for the main statistical packages (R, SAS, Stata) that produce rectangular data sets.
-These scripts will not be validated.
+Hence we will only produce scripts for the main statistical packages (R, SAS, Stata) that produce rectangular data sets for examples and information.

-Step 2 Converting to XML and meeting the Eudract Schema
+Step 2 Converting to XML and meeting the EudraCT Schema

 The inputs to this step are to be three rectangular data sets